 Underpressure:

-- more than 47.3 kPa - completely moved
+- more than 47.3 kPa - completely displaced

-If operation differs from description, replace turbocharger.
+If operation is different from description, replace turbocharger.

 Checking the vacuum control valve